xtergo/dnaresearch/docs/developer/contributing.md

 - Maintain audit trails

 ## License
-This project aims to be open source while protecting novel IP through strategic patenting.
+This project is open source and welcomes community contributions.